 Applications for a particular project may only be submitted in one round at a time (4% LIHTC with BGF or 4% LIHTC only).
 OHFA encourages applicants to carefully consider which round best suits the financial needs of the proposed project.
-Due to time constraints, applicants not awarded competitive funding in this round wishing to resubmit as a 4% LIHTC Only application will need to submit an application under the 4% LIHTC Qualified Allocation Plan in the 20265 Open Round.
-Any project on the waitlist submitting in another round, will be removed from the waitlist.
+Any project on the waitlist submitting in another round, will be removed from the waitlist